sunmorgan/sunmorgan/README.md

 📚 High School Student at Bur Oak Secondary School.

-I love boxing and math.
+I like boxing and math.
 I regularly upload my solutions of problem sets from cses, codeforces, and dmoj. :D

 ### What I'm currently learning: